fatihtepe/check-lists/AWS_DevOps/AWS-CLI/071721-awscli-conf-commands.md

 unzip sampledata.zip
 ```

-`Upload sample data into the DynamoDB tables; Populate the ProductCatalog table with data using AWS CLI.`
+`Populate --> Insert data in to the tables--Upload sample data into the DynamoDB tables; Populate the ProductCatalog table with data using AWS CLI.`

 ```
 aws dynamodb batch-write-item --request-items file://ProductCatalog.json